How to Get ONC Health IT Certification: Criteria & Requirements

 Improvements to Bulk Data 2.0.0 include:

-• documentation on transmitting binary content in attachments;
+• Documentation on transmitting binary content in attachments;

-• improvements to incremental update handling (retrieving historical data for new members of a group, propagating resource deletions);
+• Improvements to incremental update handling (retrieving historical data for new members of a group, propagating resource deletions);

-• performance-oriented enhancements (limiting fields returned using the _elements parameter, POST-based kickoff requests with the Parameters resource, addition of a patient parameter for filtering);
+• Performance-oriented enhancements (limiting fields returned using the _elements parameter, POST-based kickoff requests with the Parameters resource, addition of a patient parameter for filtering);

-• improvements on handling metadata and other optional resources such as Provenance with the includeAssociatedData parameter; better export job management (clearer errors, signaling download completion to servers);
+• Improvements on handling metadata and other optional resources such as Provenance with the includeAssociatedData parameter; better export job management (clearer errors, signaling download completion to servers);

-• documentation clarifications (inclusion of resources outside of Patient Compartment, parameter optionality for servers).
+• Documentation clarifications (inclusion of resources outside of Patient Compartment, parameter optionality for servers).

 Inferno Test Procedures: What You Need to Know

 We’ve helped our clients make the process of preparing and passing the ONC Certification (g)(10) Criterion as painless as possible.
-Our team understands well all the intricacies of the testing procedures in the Inferno Framework Testing Kit, and we’d like to share them with you to help you make the journey of getting ONC-certified just a little bit easier.
+Our team understands all the intricacies of the testing procedures in the Inferno Framework Testing Kit, and we’d like to share them with you to help you make the journey of getting ONC-certified just a little bit easier.

 When choosing the test parameters, keep in mind that all tests use the defined conditions, meaning you cannot change attributes related to the authorization server, client, and the general list of scopes.